 The RLW Initiative was drafted by the Climate and Natural Resources Working Group and support by a DOI-NOAA Steering Committee with assistance from the Management Team of the National Fish, Wildlife, and Plants Climate Adaptation Strategy (NFWPCAS) Joint Implementation Working Group.
-Along with the honor of being included in this initiative, the partnerships working within these seven landscapers across the country were tasked with identifying and evaluating approaches to improve the natural defenses against extreme weather, protect biodiversity, and conserve natural resources in the face of a changing climate.
+In addition to the honor of being included in this initiative, the partnerships working within these seven landscapers across the country were tasked with identifying and evaluating approaches to improve the natural defenses against extreme weather, protect biodiversity, and conserve natural resources in the face of a changing climate.

-The overarching objectives of the RLW Initiative were to demonstrate across the chosen sites the benefits of landscape-scale approaches to conservation and management that contribute to climate resilience by building upon the existing collaborative inter-agency partnerships.
-It is know that these robust partnerships have instrumental in their areas, working to protect and restore ecosystems by reducing threats such as invasive species, land-based pollution, and wildfire.
-With this Presidential Initiative outlining a comprehensive commitment by the Federal Government to support the resilience of natural resources in the United States, these partnerships availed themselves of existing science, planning, and management expertise within the Department of Interior (DOI), National Oceanic and Atmospheric Administration (NOAA), and the Environmental Protection Agency (EPA) to support forward-looking conservation strategies which help address future stressors, such as changes in rainfall, drought, and sea-level rise.
+The objectives of the RLW Initiative were to demonstrate across the chosen sites the benefits of landscape-scale approaches to conservation and management that contribute to climate resilience by building upon the existing collaborative inter-agency partnerships.
+These robust partnerships are instrumental in their areas, working to protect and restore ecosystems by reducing threats such as invasive species, land-based pollution, and wildfire.
+As a result of this Presidential Initiative outlining a comprehensive commitment by the Federal government to support the resilience of natural resources in the United States, these partnerships availed themselves of existing science, planning, and management expertise within the Department of Interior (DOI), National Oceanic and Atmospheric Administration (NOAA), and the Environmental Protection Agency (EPA) to support forward-looking conservation strategies which help address future stressors, such as changes in rainfall, drought, and sea-level rise.

-The RLW Initiative projects and efforts ran for just under one and half years, and included monthly national phone calls as well as a discussion panel consisting of four of the seven RLW landscapes at the International Union for Conservation of Nature World Conservation Congress yearly meeting , which was held in Honolulu, Hawai'i.
-Although the RLW Initiative project concluded in the fall of 2016, the efforts of the landscape partnerships to demonstrate and enhance resilience will live on in dynamic mapping tools, web sites and summaries that highlight the impressive progress of these seven sites.
+The RLW Initiative projects and efforts progressed for just under one and half years, and included monthly national phone calls as well as a discussion panel consisting of four of the seven RLW landscapes at the International Union for Conservation of Nature World Conservation Congress meeting, which was held in Honolulu, Hawai'i in September 2016.
+Although the RLW Initiative concluded in the fall of 2016, the efforts of the landscape partnerships to demonstrate and enhance resilience will continue through dynamic mapping tools, websites and summaries that highlight the impressive progress of these seven sites.
 Products from the RLW Initiative will enable organizations and partnerships throughout the country to create pre-planning and management schemes which will preserve and bolster resilience for years to come.

-Resilient Lands and Waters: Hawai'i
+Focusing on Resilient Lands and Waters: Hawai'i

-The majority of the landscapes chosen nationwide to partake in the RLW Initiative are contiguous areas on the mainland United States, while Hawai'i is the only focus area composed of islands.
+Although the majority of the landscapes chosen nationwide to partake in the RLW Initiative are contiguous areas on the mainland United States; Hawai'i is the only focus area composed of islands.
 Considering the diverse and expansive nature of Hawai'i as an island state, three sites across the state were chosen for the RLW Initiative: He'eia (O'ahu), West Maui and West Hawai'i (Figure 2).
-These three landscape priority areas in Hawai'i have ongoing and active management schemes in place with The Resilient Lands and Water Initiative Final Report: Hawai'i Marchana State participation from an extensive list of federal, state, and local government agencies as well as community and non-profit organizations.
+These three landscape priority areas in Hawai'i have ongoing and active management schemes in place with participation from federal, state, and local government agencies as well as community and non-profit organizations.
 All three locations in Hawai'i are designated as priority locations by the State of Hawai'i or NOAA, and therefore were natural choices to contribute to the RLW Initiative.